Loft Insulation Roll(46 Products)

 Frequently Asked Loft Insulation Roll Questions

-How Many Rolls of Insulation Do I Need for My Loft?
+How Many Rolls of Standard Loft Insulation Do I Need?

 We also recommend using rolls that come pre-perforated.
-Pre-perforated rolls allow you to choose between using the full length of the insulation or splitting it into a length that better suits your needs.
+Pre-perforated rolls allow you to choose between using the full width roll or splitting it into a length that better suits your needs.
+This helps to maximise on site efficiency.

 How to Cut Loft Insulation Rolls?